citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteSettingsResponseModel.md

 `func (o *SiteSettingsResponseModel) HasWebUiPolicySetEnabled() bool`

 HasWebUiPolicySetEnabled returns a boolean if a field has been set.

+### SetWebUiPolicySetEnabledNil

+`func (o *SiteSettingsResponseModel) SetWebUiPolicySetEnabledNil(b bool)`

+ SetWebUiPolicySetEnabledNil sets the value for WebUiPolicySetEnabled to be an explicit nil

+### UnsetWebUiPolicySetEnabled
+`func (o *SiteSettingsResponseModel) UnsetWebUiPolicySetEnabled()`

+UnsetWebUiPolicySetEnabled ensures that no value is present for WebUiPolicySetEnabled, not even an explicit nil
+### GetSupportedAuthenticators

+`func (o *SiteSettingsResponseModel) GetSupportedAuthenticators() Authenticator`

+GetSupportedAuthenticators returns the SupportedAuthenticators field if non-nil, zero value otherwise.

+### GetSupportedAuthenticatorsOk

+`func (o *SiteSettingsResponseModel) GetSupportedAuthenticatorsOk() (*Authenticator, bool)`

+GetSupportedAuthenticatorsOk returns a tuple with the SupportedAuthenticators field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedAuthenticators

+`func (o *SiteSettingsResponseModel) SetSupportedAuthenticators(v Authenticator)`

+SetSupportedAuthenticators sets SupportedAuthenticators field to given value.

+### HasSupportedAuthenticators

+`func (o *SiteSettingsResponseModel) HasSupportedAuthenticators() bool`

+HasSupportedAuthenticators returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)